pirapira/bamboo/doc/semantics.md

 # Bamboo Semantics Sketch

 This document describes the semantics of the Bamboo language.
-This is an informal sketch written as a preparation for the coming Coq code.
+This is an informal sketch written as a preparation for the coming Coq or K code.

 ## Overview